Gummibeer/node-weblyse/README.md

         // the report will contain all of them 'https://github.com',
     ],
-    reportFilePath: './report.json', // if you don't need a file just omit this key })
+    // if you don't need a file just omit the reportFilePath key
+    reportFilePath: './report.json',
+    // you con configure the single providers
+    // enable/disable them via a simple boolean
+    // or use an object for configuration values
+    providers: {
+        ssllabs: true,
+        securityheaders: true,
+        webhint: true,
+        screenshots: true,
+        lighthouse: true,
+        axe: true,
+    },
+})
     .then(data => {
         // do whatever you want with the data Object